 Katie joined OAESV in October 2011.
 She manages the day to day operations and provides technical assistance, training, coalition building and support to sexual assault service providers across Ohio.
 She co-chairs the Sexual Assault Advisory Board of Ohio.
 She holds a Master’s degree in Counseling from Ohio University, is a licensed Professional Clinical Counselor and holds a BFA in Photography from the Rochester Institute of Technology.
 She has an Executive Coaching certificate from the Weatherhead School of Management at CWRU and a certificate from the Women Staff Leadership Development Initiative.
 Prior to joining OAESV she was the Women’s Health Advocate for five years at the Flora Stone Mather Center for Women at CWRU.
 She is the 2011 recipient of the American College Health Association’s New Professional Award through the Ohio College Health Association and contributed as a Task Force member to A Safer Campus, a guidebook on prevention and response to sexual and intimate partner violence and stalking for Ohio campuses.

 Becky is the Communications Coordinator for the Ohio Alliance to End Sexual Violence.
 Her role is to develop, publish and distribute resources and communications, including newsletters, fact sheets, manuals, and social media communications.
 Additionally, Becky provides technical assistance, best practices, and support to rape crisis programs and adovocates.
-Becky is a survivor of sexual violence and a passionate advocate, serving over 600 survivors in the past ten years.
+Becky is a survivor of sexual violence and a passionate advocate, serving over 600 survivors in the past twelve years.
 Starting in victim services as a volunteer, she worked for a local rape crisis center for seven years, four of them as Program Director.
 She holds Bachelor’s degrees in Psychology and Health Promotion from Miami University in Oxford, OH, certification in the Management of Volunteer Programs from the Cincinnati Association of Volunteer Administrators, and is an accomplished grant writer and trainer.